 The Apple Watch Series 3 is really only intended for those who want an Apple Watch at the lowest possible price, but it will certainly be the least future-proof model.
 Given that the Apple Watch Series 3 is a much older model, if you can afford an Apple Watch Series 7 or Apple Watch SE, you should definitely prefer those newer options.

 - Apple Watch SE vs. Apple Watch Series 3 Buyer's Guide

 - Apple Watch Series 6 vs. Apple Watch SE Buyer's Guide

 The Apple Watch Series 7 is an improvement over the previous Series 6 model, offering a larger display, improved durability, and faster charging.
 With its larger casing, always-on display, advanced health monitoring features, and range of colors and finishes, the Apple Watch Series 7 will be the model of choice for those that want the most out of their wearable.
 If you are particularly interested in health tracking, the larger display, fast charging, or simply like a particular casing and color combination, the Apple Watch Series 7 will be the best model for you.

-Although the Apple Watch SE is now a year old, if you are on a budget and are not particularly attracted to the additional features of the Series 7, it is still a compelling option.
+Although the Apple Watch SE is now over a year old, if you are on a budget and are not particularly attracted to the additional features of the Series 7, it is still a compelling option.
 The Apple Watch SE will be the go-to model for many Apple Watch customers due to its competitive pricing and generous feature set, and it may be the best choice for those new to Apple Watch or users who are coming from a Series 3 or older.
 As it shares so many features with the Apple Watch Series 7, in most cases you should probably choose the more inexpensive model, unless you particularly value features such as the always-on display or advanced health monitoring and can justify the added cost.